Can you believe that this building (Gude temple 古德寺) is a Chinese temple? Does it remind you of a Catholic Church?

 In October 1911, Master Changhong led Gudmaopeng monks, braved gunsfire to rescue the wounded soldiers of the Wuchang Uprising.
 After that, more than 3,000 martyr’s remains were buried on the side of the temple.

-On April 13, 1912, Sun Yat-sen, the founding father, made a special trip to Gude Temple.
+On April 13, 1912, Sun Yat-sen, China’s founding father, made a special trip to Gude Temple to pay respect to the martyr.
 In the same year, the Hubei military government repaired the martyrs’ graves on the side of the temple.

 In 1914, the President of the Republic of China Li Yuanhong personally wrote a book for Gu De Mao Peng, taking the meaning of “good heart and ancient, Pudu virtue”, and renamed it Gude Temple.
 It status was upgraded to a National Temple.